IUSCA/bioloop/docs/dataset_duplication.md

    * The following state updates are made:
      * The Duplicate dataset's state is moved to `DUPLICATE_ACCEPTANCE_IN_PROGRESS`
      * Te original dataset's state is moved to `OVERWRITE_IN_PROGRESS`.
-   * These state locks ensure that any writes made on either dataset (or its state) via the API layer will fail while the state locks are in place.
-The workers processing a dataset also check for state locks, and won't proceed if a dataset is locked.
 2. The action item and notification corresponding to the duplicate dataset are acknowledged.
 3. An audit log is created for the incoming duplicate dataset's acceptance, and another one for the original dataset's overwrite.
 4. Any other duplicates that may have been created for the original dataset are rejected, and their action items and notifications are resolved.